phoenixframework/phoenix_live_view/guides/client/form-bindings.md

 Now only errors for fields that were interacted with are shown.

+To disable sending of `_unused` parameters, you can annotate individual inputs or the whole form with `phx-no-usage-tracking`.

 ## Number inputs

 Number inputs are a special case in LiveView forms.
 On programmatic updates,